-The LCLUC research program focuses on these components in addressing the following key land-use science questions:
+The LCLUC research program addresses the following key land-use science questions:

 - Where are land-cover and land-use changing, what is the extent and over what time scale and how do the changes vary from year to year?
-(Variability)
+(Measurement, Variability)

 - What changes are occurring in global land-cover and land-use, and what are their causes?
 (Forcing)

 - What are the impacts of climate variability and changes on LCLUC and what is the potential feedback?
-(Responses)
+(Impacts, Responses)

 - What are the consequences of changing land-use activities for ecosystems and how do they respond to and affect global environmental change?
-(Consequences and Responses)
+(Consequences, Responses, Adaptation)

 - What are the consequences of land-cover and land-use change for human societies and the sustainability of ecosystems?
-(Consequences)
+(Consequences, Vulnerability, Resilience)

 - How will land-cover change on time scales from years to centuries?
-(Prediction)
+(Modeling, Prediction)

 - What are the projected changes in land-cover and their potential impacts?
-(Prediction)
+(Modeling, Prediction)